jeensshi/BrahmaFramework2.NET/README.md

 -------------------------------------------------------------------------
 module definition fomat:

-input: 	sharing context	(have some problems,such as how to chang variable value temporary instead of changing it permanently)
+input: 	sharing context	(have some problems,such as how to chang variable value temporaryly instead of changing it permanently)

 output :